berdyh/med-recoding2structured-data/src/README.md

 - Dosages: Must be positive numbers
 - Dates: ISO 8601 format, not in future
 - NHS numbers: 10 digits with valid checksum

+**Important Notes:**
+- `validate_all()` returns `False` when any validation errors are found
+- Diagnosis validation only checks `certainty` from attributes, not from text field
+- Non-diagnosis entities (e.g., "certainty" entities) are skipped during diagnosis validation

 ### Utility Modules